Libya burns, world ignores it

-Aside from the physical dangers posed by the fires, the sight of Libya's overwhelmingly most important resource billowing into the sky adds to the sting of petrol prices in the capital, now more than 30 times the standard rate.
+Aside from the physical danger posed by the fires, the sight of what is Libya's overwhelmingly most important resource billowing into the sky adds to the sting of gasoline prices in the capital, now more than 30 times the standard rate.

 The Brega depot is under the control of the most prominent militias from the western city of Zintan.
 These militias, principally Uthman Mulayqithah's al-Qaqaa and Isam al-Trabulsi's al-Sawaiq, have been fighting Islamist militias from Misrata that first attacked their position at Tripoli airport on July 13.
 While former Defence Minister Osama al-Juwali is believed to be helping coordinate the Zintani forces, the former parliamentarian Salah Badi is leading the Misratans.

 Badi had originally been appointed head of military intelligence by Nuri Abu Sahmain, the Islamist head of the General National Congress, but was rejected by senior military figures.
 He is now coordinating Libya Shield Forces — a paramilitary group nominally under the control of armed forces Chief of Staff Abdel-Salam al-Obeidi — along with forces from the Interior Ministry-aligned Supreme Security Committee militia.

 As Badi and his forces fight through the streets of Tripoli, assassinations in the rest of the country continue unabated.
 Hasan Kamouka, police chief of the western city of Sabratha, was found assassinated on July 27.